 This approach allows electric flight operations to be accounted for consistently across different airfields and charging arrangements.
 The claim is anchored in measured aircraft energy use and recorded flight hours, creating a clear and auditable connection between the aircraft, the energy consumed, and the resulting emissions outcome.

 Forestry and nature-based carbon projects are widely criticised because their climate impact is often uncertain, reversible, and delayed.
-Common challenges include:

 Electric Book & Claim avoids these issues by focusing on real electric flight activity occurring in the present.
-The claim does not depend on long-term storage, future land management, or ecological modelling.

 Electric Book & Claim in electric aviation is not an offset based on future promises.
 It is a transparent accounting mechanism that links real electric flight activity to measurable energy use.
-Compared with high-risk forestry projects, it offers superior traceability, credibility, and auditability at a time when aviation climate claims are under increasing scrutiny.

 Electric Book & Claim is designed to be adopted without disrupting flight operations.
 The aim is to make certificate allocation as automated as possible using operational data you already generate, such as flight hours, aircraft utilisation, mission records, and measured energy use.